PeculiarVentures/xadesjs/README.md

 | xades.js        | 803 Kb | UMD bundle module.
 Has comments                |
 | xades.min.js    | 296 Kb | minified UMD bundle module                     |

-Ther is also a `lib` folder with an ES2015 JS file which you can use with `rollup` bundler.
+There is also a `lib` folder with an ES2015 JS file which you can use with `rollup` bundler.

 ## COMPATABILITY